kufre-okon/SocialNetworkFrontend/README.md

-### This is a frontend of the social network application created with reactjs.
+### This is the frontend of the social network application created with reactjs.
+Hosted on Heroku cloud

 [Demo here](https://socialnetworkfrontend.herokuapp.com)